x27/CFT/HOWTO.md

 ### Special case

-Suppose that there are many broadcasts that are encrypted with a key but one of the radio station does not have a key and the broadcast is not encrypted.
-For this purpose, when selecting Encryption Method, the value is "No encrypt".
-You must also select "Non Encrypted" in the Encryption Value field
+Suppose that there are many Talk Groups that are encrypted with a key, but only one specific Talk Group does not use a key and its broadcast is clear.
+For this purpose, when selecting the Encryption Method for that specific Talk Group, the value should be "No encrypt".
+You must also select "Non Encrypted" in the Encryption Value field.
+At the end, you will have two entries for the same frequency: one is with no key entered (Encryption Method = No Encrypt), with the specific TGID that is clear, and with an Encryption Value of "Non Encrypted"; and another entry with the same frequency, with the correct Encryption Method and Key entered, without marking any TGID.

+In case that different users of the same Talk Group use encrypted and clear voices at the same time, we call that a Mixed situation.
+We only need to enter one entry.
+That entry contains the single encryption key, the single frequency (no need to mark or enter a TGID), and the Encryption Value should be "Encrypted".

 ![screenshot](img/man3.png)